Modelling Spiral Galaxies: Introduction

 The distribution function in our model is a function of the third component of the angular momentum and the energy only and our technique can easily be extended to construct a self-consistent, multi-phase model for the whole galaxy; a task that was elusive up to now \citep{2020IAUS..353..101Binney}.
 Our technique is based on a fixed-point like algorithm, which is an improved version of the algorithm from \cite{2015MNRAS.446.3932AndreassonRein}, plus a good understanding of how distribution functions, which match observations, must look like.
 The resulting distribution function is comparable with the one of a cut-out Mestel disc like it is, e.g., studied in \cite{1976PhDT........29Zang}, \cite{1981seng.proc..111Toomre} or \cite{2019MNRAS.489..116SellwoodCarlberg}.
 But here in this paper our distribution function is embedded in a realistic model for our galaxy; not in an infinitely extended Mestel disc with infinite mass, like in the papers just cited.

 How do we model the Milky Way in this paper?
-The Milky Way has three baryonic components, a bulge, a stellar disc\footnote{In fact the Milky Way has two stellar discs but they have similar properties and so we include only one stellar disc with averaged parameters.} and the interstellar medium (ISM).
+The Milky Way has three baryonic components, a bulge, a stellar disc and the interstellar medium (ISM)\footnote{In fact each of the Milky Way's baryonic components is made up of several distinct sub-components.
+But for this paper our simplified three component model is sufficient.}.
 We include the bulge and the stellar disc as rigid components and model the ISM dynamically.
 In the Milky Way, the ISM's gaseous mass is confined to a very thin disc, which exhibits spiral patterns and where all mass is moving on almost circular orbits around the galactic centre.
 Simplifying, we assume in our model that the disc is razor-thin, i.e., all mass is restricted to live in the plain, and - at first - we ignore the spiral patterns and assume that the disc is axially symmetric.
 One could be tempted to simplify further and assume that all mass is on purely circular orbits.
 However, this would be a bad idea, because such a disc destroys itself very fast \citep[§6.2.3]{2008gady.book.....BinneyTremaine}.
 It is therefore important that we have at each position a dispersion of the velocities -- and this makes things complicated.
 In total we will search for a rigid bulge, a rigid stellar disc and an axisymmetric distribution function $f(x,v)\geq 0$ on position-velocity space with $x,v\in\R^2$ that models the ISM.

 Since most of the mass in our galaxy is on almost circular orbits, one can deduce from the observational data how the circular velocity curve looks like \citep{2019ApJ...871..120Eilers}.
 From this, one can calculate the axisymmetric gravitational potential $U_{Gal}$ of our galaxy.
 In our model we assume that the potential is time-independent and we demand that the distribution function $f$ is time-independent, too.
 This is the case if $f$ is constant along each particle orbit, i.e., if for a given test particle with orbit $(x(t),v(t))$, where